fernancoder/Microsoft-Bot-Framework-RestBot/README.md

 ## Work in progess
 This works but it is work in progress.
 This connector is the result of a mix between TextBot.js and BotConnectorBot.js (AKA cust&paste).
 Both the code and the message formats must be simplified and optimized.
 ## Testing
-This example is based on basics-naturalLanguage example included in the Microsoft Bot Framework (https://github.com/Microsoft/BotBuilder)
+This example is about city information
 - Copy app.js from this repository to test_httpbot
 - Execute node app.js from the command line:
 ```bash